Reference: Configuration Keys

 • name: (Required) The name of the macro, used when invoking it with :macro[name].

 • expansion: (Required) The content to be expanded.
-Can be a string, or loaded via file: or exec: (see
+Can be a string, or loaded via file: or exec:.
+See External Prompts for details.

 The hook Object

 • on: (Required) A single event name or a list of event names to trigger the hook.
-Supported events are user_message, assistant_message, and error.
+Supported events are user_message, assistant_message, error, and tool_use_pre.

 • do: (Required) The command or inline script to run when the event occurs.
 If multi‑line, it must start with a shebang (e.g., #!/bin/bash).
 Event context is provided as environment variables.
 See the Hooks guide for details.